cabal-club/cable/readme.md

 `value_size` | `varint`           | length of the value field
 `value`      | `u8[value_size]`   | value

-Recommended fields for clients to support:
+Recommended keys for clients to support:

 key       | desc
 ----------|------------------------------------------------
-`name`    | handle to use as a pseudonym
+`name`    | handle this user wishes to use as a pseudonym
-`max_age` | string maximum number of seconds to store posts

-Set `max_age=0` to instruct peers to delete all data about you.

-To save space, discard old versions of these messages on disk.
+To save space, client may discard from disk older versions of these messages from a particular user.

-Flag objects have these properties (all optional):

-* reason (string)
-* timestamp (seconds since unix epoch, number)

-NOTE: use of json here means clients need a json implementation. might want to swap with custom binary

 ## post/topic (`post_type=3`)